jsore/notes/mastering-node-js/README.md

 - [ ] it should have a place to display these broadcasts, `client.html`

 Finally, it should demonstrate...
-- [ ] listening to filesystem for changes, then responding
+- [ ] listening to file system for changes, then responding
 - [ ] using data stream events for read/writing files
 - [ ] responding to network events
 - [ ] using timeouts for polling state
 - [ ] using a Node server as a network event broadcaster

 <b>`twitter/server.js`</b><br>
+<b>`twitter/twitter.txt`</b><br>
+Spin up a server, watch for file changes to `twitter.txt`, watch for client connects and write to client-accessible site

+npm dependencies: TWiT